patrickaod/Little-Origami/README.md

 - [Bootstrap Native Font Stack](https://getbootstrap.com/docs/5.0/content/reboot/) was used as a back-up collection of font families.

 - Sans-Sarif was used as a final redundant font.

-Protest Revolution & Strike were a great choice to represent more tranditonal eastern styles, while Roboto creates a nice reading expience for the bulk of the content.

 The Font Awesome icons were a great addition to the website adding an extra layer of refinement, especially using the east-asia-world icon for the history navigaiton link.